dotnet/msbuild/documentation/wiki/Logging-Internals.md

  ### Delivery of events in a distributed build

  In case of distributed execution of build, NodeManager is requesting execution of additional Out Of Process (OOP) Nodes.
-Logging events from those nodes are transferred to the Entrypoint node, where they are eventually consumed by the Central Loggers.
-In addition to the OOP Nodes, build can have a single 'In Proc Node' - an execution node sharing the same process with the Entrypoint Node.
+Logging events from those nodes are transferred to the Scheduler node, where they are eventually consumed by the Central Loggers.
+In addition to the OOP Nodes, build can have a single 'In Proc Node' - an execution node sharing the same process with the Scheduler Node.
 For this reason the described process and diagram for the [Delivery of events in a single node build](#delivery-of-events-in-a-single-node-build) can apply fully for the distributed build as well (in addition to the following).

  #### OOP Node